 Speech Preparation: How to Prepare a Presentation.
 Proper preparation prevents presentation predicaments!

 Speech preparation is the most important element to a successful presentation, and also the best way to reduce nervousness and combat fear.
 The Speech Preparation Series is a series of articles examining each of the six steps which are necessary to properly prepare for a speech.
 These steps are briefly introduced here, and investigated in more depth in later articles: Speech Preparation Series 1.
+This may seem like an easy task, but there are infinite public speaking topics.
 The Art of Speech.
 As of July 1, 2013 ThinkQuest has been discontinued.

 If you can overcome these challenges, you can provide significant value for your audience.
 This past week, I was fortunate to attend a series of full-day training courses (Usability Week 2012 in San Francisco, offered by the Nielsen Norman Group).
 While my focus was building my usability knowledge, it was also a great opportunity to learn from people who speak regularly around the world.
-Speech Writing.
+One of these speakers was Marieke McCloskey, who taught my first session of the week.
+This article offers 28 tips for designing and presenting training courses inspired by Marieke’s strengths and areas for improvement.
+Continue Reading » Speech Writing.
 Public Speaking » Speech Writing Writing a speech is very different from writing an article, brief or proposal.

 Where to start?
 The journey usually starts with a blank piece of paper and a few scattered ideas in your head.
 Here's my first tip: That blank sheet of paper is your worst enemy, and will continue to be so until you take the first tentative steps to write your speech.
 But wait!
+Don't start writing just yet.
 Writing with Writers: Speech Writing Home.